Center of Expertise on Gender Dysphoria

-The Center of Expertise on Gender Dysphoria (CEGD), or the Kennis- en Zorgcentrum Genderdysforie (KZcG), is a transgender clinic at the VU University Medical Center (VUMC) of the Vrije Universiteit Amsterdam in Amsterdam, Netherlands.
-It opened in 1972 and is one of the largest transgender clinics and research institutes in the world.
+The Center of Expertise on Gender Dysphoria (CEGD), or the Kennis- en Zorgcentrum Genderdysforie (KZcG), is a transgender clinic at Amsterdam University Medical Centers, location VUmc in Amsterdam, Netherlands.
+It opened in 1975 and is one of the largest transgender clinics and research institutes in the world.
+Initially for adults only, from 1987 onwards, a practice dedicated to adolescents opened in Utrecht.:301 The children's clinic merged with the adult clinic in 2002, moving to Amsterdam.:301-302;

 As of 2021, it has treated about 10,000 transgender people since it opened almost 50 years previously.
 The clinic was first headed by Louis Gooren.

+Hormone therapy for transgender women was initially done using high-dose estrogen therapy with oral estrogens.
+Progestogens were also sometimes included.
+The antiandrogen and progestogen cyproterone acetate was first used in transgender women by 1977.
+Its use was standard at the CEGD by 1985.